AdamMutzell/ubiquitous-pancake_PA1473_PY/README.md

-# -- Replace with the name of your project --
+# Group 8:s 2nd project in the coruse PA1473, on forktrucks.

 ## Members of the group